selauraclient/android-launcher/README.md

 ## 📈 Star History
 [![Star History Chart](https://api.star-history.com/svg?repos=selauraclient/android-launcher&type=Date)](https://www.star-history.com/#selauraclient/android-launcher&Date)

+## 🔒 Privacy Policy Notice
+- This app uses Google Sign-In to authenticate users.
+We do not collect, store, or share any personal information.
+All account data is managed securely by Google, and no account details are transmitted to our servers.
+- The app uses your Google account only to access version files you have purchased via Google Play.
+No other data is accessed or stored.

 ## 📄 License
 Selaura Launcher currently falls under the [GPL-3.0 License](LICENSE).
 Feel free to use this code as a fork in your own project.
 Thank you!